What is it that makes Banteay Samre temple so special to me?

 Naga Balustrades, Banteay Samre Temple, Angkor, Cambodia.
 2022

 The narrow walkway that runs around the periphery of the first enclosure is lined with exquisitely carved naga balustrades that enhance the beauty of this gorgeous little temple.

-The beautiful false door on the eastern side of the south library, Banteay Samre temple.
+The beautiful false door on the eastern side of the southern library, Banteay Samre temple.

 Notice how the pilasters have have defaced Buddhas in niches on either side of the door.

-The south library of Banteay Samre temple, with the mandapa of the central sanctuary in the background.
+The southern library of Banteay Samre temple, with the mandapa of the central sanctuary in the background.

 You can explore the magnificent temples of Angkor with me through my regular newsletter.